CipJusCodin/7Dliving-pdf-to-neo4j-tool/README.md

 # Files
 1. ```json_to_json_prompt.txt``` - Contains the prompt
 2. ```app.py``` - Code that converts a pdf file to a plain json using pdfplumber, restructures that json file to a more structured format using Openai API key and then stores in the neo4j database.
+All currently deployed on streamlit interface.
 3. ```client.py``` - Fetching data from neo4j using NLP (Work in progress).